 The geometry of a painted mock-stone wall thrown into relief in the winter evening light.

 By the term “agonistic” I wish to evoke the idea of an architecture which continues to place emphasis on the particular brief and on the specific nature of the topography and climate in which it is situated, while still giving high priority to the expressivity and the physical attributes of the material out of which the work is made.

 Kenneth Frampton, ‘Towards an Agonistic Architecture’, Domus, 3 October 2013.
 Available at: http://www.domusweb.it/en/op-ed/2013/10/03/_towards_an_agonistic_architecture.html (accessed 30 December 2013).

 This week I was fortunate to visit the nearly complete Reading Rail Station, a Grimshaw Architects project in Berkshire.

-The station is dominated by a series of rather heroic up and over canopies which steadfastly carry a linear motif through despite the imposing Vierendeel transfer deck which hovers over the tracks.
+The station is dominated by a series of rather heroic up-and-over canopies which steadfastly carry a linear motif through the assemblage despite the imposing Vierendeel transfer deck which hovers box-like over the tracks.